amansingh-13/ml-basics/README.md

 # ML basics
-*First attempts at making a neural networks*
+*First attempts at making/understanding a neural networks*